Nurse Educator

 Personalized Practicum Experience

 Four of the curriculum plan terms include immersive practicum education experiences that include hands-on experience with curriculum development and evaluation, teaching strategies and assessment, instructional technology in education, integration of simulation and virtual reality in academic environment and practice settings related to all learners.
-You’ll have the support and guidance of a variety of educator setting preceptors who have a master’s (or higher) prepared nurse educator in a pre-licensure nursing program.
+You’ll have the support and guidance of a variety of preceptors who have a master’s degree (or higher).

 Diverse Career Potential